JnyJny/busylight/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: '[FEATURE]'
+title: "[FEATURE]"
-labels: 'Feature'
+labels: ''
-assignees: 'JnyJny'
+assignees: JnyJny

 ---